-In August 2018, Caroline made her role debut as the notorious Queen of the Night in Mozart's Die Zauberflöte with Seattle's German Vocal Arts Institute.
+In August 2018, Caroline sang the notorious Queen of the Night in Mozart's Die Zauberflöte with Seattle's German Vocal Arts Institute.
 She also appeared as the soprano soloist in Masterworks Chorale’s Messiah Sing, a celebrated tradition in the Boston area.
 Caroline’s 2016-2017 season included her European debut with the Assisi Performing Arts Festival in Italy, where she sang Gilda in Rigoletto.
 In Boston, she was heard as a soprano soloist with Calliope Music in Mozart's Davidde Penitente and Dvorak's St. Ludmila.
 2017 also featured debuts with Cambridge Chamber Ensemble, where she sang the roles of Miss Silverpeal (The Impresario) and Clarice (A Game of Whist) in a set of sold-out performances.
 Later that season, she was seen as the tempestuous Lilli Vanessi/Katherine, considered one of musical theatre’s finest soprano roles, in the MIT Gilbert and Sullivan Society's production of the Cole Porter classic Kiss Me, Kate.
 She received a 2018 BroadwayWorld Regional Theatre Award nomination as Best Actress in a Musical for her performance.
 Caroline’s other roles in preparation include Olympia (Les contes d’Hoffmann), Marie (La Fille du Regiment), and Tytania (A Midsummer Night’s Dream).

 A frequent interpreter of Mozart, Caroline's other solo engagements include the Requiem with Masterworks Chorale and the Mass in C minor with Calliope Music.
 In 2015, she was selected as a Vocal Apprentice with the Vermont Music and Arts Center.
 Subsequently, she appeared as a soprano soloist in works such as Bach's Magnificat and Schubert's Erstes Offertorium with the Festival.
 She also sang notable works for soprano and chamber ensemble such as Die Hirt auf dem Felsen.